 Test Waiver Information

-Section 21.048(a-1) of the Texas Education Code specifies that a person may not retake an examination more than four times unless the State Board for Educator Certification (SBEC) waives the limitation for good cause.
+Section 21.048(a-1) of the Texas Education Code specifies that a person may not retake a certification examination more than four times unless the State Board for Educator Certification (SBEC) waives the limitation for good cause.
 The SBEC has defined the waiver application process in Chapter 230, Subchapter C of the Texas Administrative Code.
-To request a waiver application, please call or email Rebecca McCoy at (512) 936-0761.
+To request a waiver, you must complete all waiver requirements as specified in the waiver application.
+After we receive your completed waiver application, you will be contacted about submitting the $160 waiver application fee through our online system.
+Applicants and educator preparation program staff should review the Frequently Asked Questions (FAQs) document about the test waiver process for answers to common questions and further information on completing the waiver application.
+If you have any questions, please call Educator Testing at (512) 463-9039 or email Jennifer Perez or Rebecca McCoy.

 Payments for Test Registrations Now Processed Through Texas.gov